Advance Directive Form, Free Download 2026

 Organ and Tissue Donation Preferences

 Include your wishes regarding anatomical donation: whether you consent to the donation of your organs and tissues for transplantation, your body for medical research or education, or specific organs only.
 Specify any limitations or conditions.
-While organ donation decisions can also be made through driver's license designations and donor registries, documenting your wishes in your advance directive ensures they are available to your healthcare agent and medical team as part of a single comprehensive document.
+While organ donation decisions can also be made through driver's license designations and the national donor registry, documenting your wishes in your advance directive ensures they are available to your healthcare agent and medical team as part of a single unified document.

 Personal Values Statement